mattmanning/mattmanning.github.com/_posts/2013-02-07-Geospoofing-with-the-Raspberry-Pi.md

 title: Geospoofing with the Raspberry Pi
 ---

-Many online services vary the content available to you based on your geographic location, which they detect using your IP address.
-For example, some movie streaming services offer different movies to users outside of the United States, and sports streaming services enforce regional blackouts to protect TV contracts.
+Many online services alter their content availability based on your geographic location, which they detect using your IP address.
+For example, some movie streaming services offer different movies to users outside of the United States, and live sports streaming services enforce regional blackouts to protect TV contracts.
 These types of practices violate the spirit of the free and open Internet.

-The good news is, we can circumvent these unfair practices with technology in a rather straightforward way using a virtual private network (VPN).
-Many people are already familiar with VPN technology.
-It's used heavily in the corporate world to provide secure remote access to a local network.
-A side effect of VPN usage is that outbound requests appear to originate from the VPN's IP address, rather than your own.
-You can use this to your advantage to "geospoof" your physical location.
+The good news is that you can circumvent these unfair practices using a [virtual private network](http://en.wikipedia.org/wiki/Vpn) (VPN).
+VPN technology is used heavily in the corporate world to provide secure remote access to a local networks.
+A side effect of VPN usage is that outbound requests appear to originate from the VPN's IP address, rather than your own, and you can use this to your advantage to "geospoof" your physical location.

-This works great if you're spoofing on a general-purpose computing device that you control like a laptop.
+This works great if you're spoofing on a general-purpose computing device like a laptop.
 You can just fire up your VPN client and go to town.
-But what if you want to use something closed, like an AppleTV, game console, or network-connected TV?
+But what if you want to connect a closed device, like an AppleTV, a game console, or a network-connected TV to a VPN?
 These devices won't let you install arbitrary software like a VPN client or let you have too much control over networking.

 What you need is a router on your local network that can forward traffic from these devices through a VPN.
-You could do this using by putting open source firmware like [TomatoUSB](http://tomatousb.org/) or [ddwrt](http://www.dd-wrt.com/site/index) onto a hardware router, but I wanted to leave my Airport Extreme router alone, so I decided to use a Raspberry Pi.
+You could do this by installing open source firmware like [TomatoUSB](http://tomatousb.org/) or [ddwrt](http://www.dd-wrt.com/site/index) onto a hardware router, but that process can be tedious, and good hardware routers tend to be a bit pricey.
+I wanted something easy and inexpensive.
+Enter the Raspberry Pi.

 ![Raspberry Pi](/images/RaspberryPi.jpeg)

 The [Raspberry Pi](http://www.raspberrypi.org/faqs) is a credit-card sized, low power computer on a single board that costs about $35.
 It was originally designed to be a cheap computer for education, but it's seen a boom in the maker market, too.
 My friend, [Mike](http://www.youtube.com/watch?v=Kh2AWswAMvw), gave me one for Christmas, and it's been really fun to tinker with.

-The Raspberry Pi Foundation releases a special version of Debian Linux optimized for the Pi called [Raspbian](http://www.raspbian.org/).
+The Raspberry Pi Foundation releases a special version of Debian Linux called [Raspbian](http://www.raspbian.org/) which is optimized for the Raspberry Pi.
 A $35 Linux computer is hard to beat, and it can be turned into a geospoofing VPN gateway on your local network pretty easily.
 Here's a step-by-step guide.

 Setting up the Raspberry Pi
 ---------------------------

-First you need to start with a fresh install of Raspian "wheezy."
+First you need to start with a fresh install of Raspian.
 You can download it [here](http://www.raspberrypi.org/downloads) and find a guide for writing the image to an SD card [here](http://elinux.org/RPi_Easy_SD_Card_Setup).

-The first time you boot the computer, you'll be taken to the configuration tool, raspi-config.
-It looks something like this.
+The first time you boot the computer, you'll be taken to the configuration tool, `raspi-config`.
+It looks something like this:

 ![raspi-config menu screen](/images/raspi-config.png)

-Since you'll be using this computer as a network device, you should change the default password for security reasons.
-Turning on the ssh server is also necessary unless you intend to keep the Pi hooked up to a monitor, keyboard, and mouse.
+Since you'll be using this computer as a networking device, you should change the default password for security reasons.
+Turning on the SSH server is also necessary unless you intend to keep the Pi hooked up to a monitor, keyboard, and mouse.

 Next, [give your Raspberry Pi a static IP address](http://www.raspberrypi-tutorials.co.uk/raspberry-pi-static-ip-address/) outside your router's DHCP range.
 You'll use this address as the router or gateway when you configure the other devices on your local network.